Loto-lang/solana-mini-gallery/README.md

 ## 🌐 Front-End Integration

-The React front-end for this project is available here:
+The React front-end for this project is available here (developped by loto-lang for the (ENCODE CLUB - SOLANA BOOTCAMP Q3 2025)):
 👉 [solana-mini-gallery](https://github.com/Loto-lang/solana-mini-gallery)

 It connects to the NFTs minted by this repository and displays them using the Helius DAS API.